 Bank Training and Placement

 An introductory course, financial accounting introduces students to fundamental accounting ideas as well as the rules that control financial accounting systems.
-In addition to learning how to analyse and understand financial data, students will also learn how to construct fundamental financial accounting statements such as the balance sheet, income statement, and cash flow statement.
+In addition to learning how to analyze and understand financial data, students will also learn how to construct fundamental financial accounting statements such as the balance sheet, income statement, and cash flow statement.
 It covers important ideas including revenue recognition, record keeping, inventory accounting, bank reconciliation, and accounting standards and does not call for any preparatory courses.

 - Investment Banking

 One of the most profitable jobs open to bankers is investment banking, and this course gives students the theoretical and conceptual tools investment bankers need to succeed in their field.
-It offers the theoretical foundation that investment bankers can utilise for deal structure, valuation, and financial analysis.
+It offers the theoretical foundation that investment bankers can utilize for deal structure, valuation, and financial analysis.

 The activities of investment banking as well as how to value, bargain, and conclude deals will be taught to the students.
 Additionally, they study corporate ethics, morality, and legal aspects of investment banking operations.

 The dynamics of a financial system, including money, financial markets, financial institutions, and intermediaries, are taught to students in the money and banking course.
 Students gain knowledge of monetary policy, the Federal Reserve’s operations, and the purposes and activities of financial institutions in the economy.
 Along with understanding the structure and hazards involved, they also learn how interest rates are determined.

 Basic economic concepts, theories, and methods are introduced to students in the economics course.
 Both macroeconomics (the overall economy) and microeconomics are covered in the course (decisions by households and companies).
 It helps students understand the market for inputs and products, consumer behavior, and economic activities associated to production.
 Additionally, students gain a much deeper understanding of how to examine and interpret economic data as well as how to create their own judgments on economic topics and occurrences.